Roanoke Colony: Evacuation

 In June, the colonists made contact with the fleet of Sir Francis Drake, on his way back to England from successful campaigns in Santo Domingo, Cartagena, and St. Augustine.
 During these raids, Drake had acquired refugees, slaves, and hardware with the intent of delivering them to Raleigh's colony.
-Upon learning of the colony's misfortunes, he agreed to leave behind four months of supplies and one of his ships, the Francis.
-However, a hurricane hit the Outer Banks, sweeping Francis out to sea.
+Upon learning of the colony's misfortunes, Drake agreed to leave behind four months of supplies and one of his ships, the Francis.
+However, a hurricane hit the Outer Banks, sweeping the Francis out to sea.

 After the storm, Lane persuaded his men to evacuate the colony, and Drake agreed to take them back to England.
 Manteo and an associate, Towaye, joined them.
 Three of Lane's colonists were left behind and never heard from again.
 Because the colony was abandoned, it is unclear what became of the slaves and refugees Drake had meant to place there.
 There is no record of them arriving in England with the fleet, and it is possible Drake left them on Roanoke with some of the goods he had previously set aside for Lane.
 Drake's fleet, along with Lane's colonists, reached England in July 1586.
 Upon arrival, the colonists introduced tobacco, maize, and potatoes to England.

 Grenville's detachment

 A single supply ship, sent by Raleigh, arrived at Roanoke just days after Drake evacuated the colony.
 The crew could not find any trace of the colonists and left.
 Two weeks later, Grenville's relief fleet finally arrived with a year's worth of supplies and reinforcements of 400 men.
-Grenville conducted an extensive search and interrogated three natives, one of which finally related an account of the evacuation.
+Grenville conducted an extensive search and interrogated three natives, one of whom finally related an account of the evacuation.
 The fleet returned to England, leaving behind a small detachment of fifteen men both to maintain an English presence and to protect Raleigh's claim to Roanoke Island.

 According to the Croatan, this contingent was attacked by an alliance of mainland tribes shortly after Grenville's fleet left.
 Five of the English were away gathering oysters when two of the attackers, appearing unarmed, approached the encampment and asked to meet with two Englishmen peacefully.
-One of the natives concealed a wooden sword, which he used to kill an Englishman.
-Another twenty-eight attackers revealed themselves, but the other Englishman escaped to warn his unit.
-The natives attacked with flaming arrows, setting fire to the house where the English kept their food stores, and forcing the men to take up whatever arms were handy.
-A second Englishman was killed; the remaining nine retreated to the shore and fled the island on their boat.
-They found their four compatriots returning from the creek, picked them up, and continued into Port Ferdinando.
+One of the Native Americans concealed a wooden sword, which he used to kill an Englishman.
+Another 28 attackers revealed themselves, but the other Englishman escaped to warn his unit.
+The natives set fire to the house where the English kept their food stores, thus forcing the men to take up whatever arms were handy.
+A second Englishman was killed; the remaining nine retreated to the shore, and fled the island on their boat.
+They found their four compatriots returning from the creek, picked them up, and continued onto a small island near the entrance to the Hatteras harbor.
 The thirteen survivors were never seen again.